Can Stress-Relief Products Help?

 Keep these considerations in mind:

 Be wary of instant cures.
-Regardless of the promises on the label, it’s unrealistic to expect any magic ingredients or products to make all your problems disappear.
+Regardless of the promises on the label it’s unrealistic to expect any magic ingredients or product to make all your problems disappear.

 Focus on stress-reducing behavior, rather than a product.
 An aromatic candle may not bring instant serenity, but if you light a candle and meditate, you may indeed feel more at peace.
 A scented pillow may not be a cure for stress, but if it helps you get a good night’s sleep, you’ll cope better the next day.